 The government’s increase in petroleum prices was opposed on Sunday by the Pakistan Goods Transport Alliance.

-Awan the alliance said in a statement that it will “fight” the decision and develop a plan in this regard.
+The alliance, Awan said in a statement, will “fight” the decision and develop a plan in this regard.

 Ishaq Dar, the finance minister, announced a 35 rupee per litre increase in the cost of petrol and diesel on Sunday.